 The drawback is that the brand then needs to be able to stand on its own.
-It will require its own budget, a greater level of management and a lot of long-term dedication to ensure success – in a highly competitive marketplace this can be a task often beyond the reach of many smaller businesses.
+It will require its own budget, a greater management level, and a lot of long-term dedication to ensuring success in a highly competitive marketplace.
+This can be a task often beyond the reach of many smaller businesses.

 The Business-Led approach allows each product or service to leverage a master brand.
 This approach forgoes a level of creative freedom for the ability of all the products and services to leverage a common pool of goodwill and brand assets.

 - New products and services can enter the market far quicker by piggybacking on the familiarity and goodwill of the master brand.
 They can be slotted into the current marketing, sales and accounting system with less fuss and additional work.

 - A core collection of brand assets (names, logos, brand reputation, etc.) can be developed without a divided focus.